p-n-c/slow-llm/README.md

   llm models | grep gpt4all
   ```

-- Remember to restart the server if you change the environment variablesgit
+- Remember to restart the server if you change the environment variables.

 ### API Endpoints